Getting your questions answered

 If you have questions or concerns related to your child’s education, the first person you should speak to is your child’s teacher.
 They can assist you with:

-- Homework and assignments
+- Homework and assessments

 - Classroom rules